cpuabuse/chirpchirp/README.md

 ## About

-Straightforward way of sending, supporting multiline messages.
+Straightforward way of sending tweets, supporting multiline messages.
 Written natively in TypeScript.

 ## Prerequisites